Tourism passenger transport services

 |A range of attractions and stops within the region can be included in the tour itinerary such as wineries, retail outlets, historical sites, caves, parks, beaches or restaurants.
 The itinerary does not have to specify exact sites, just the type of attractions to be visited.
 The locations visited and inclusions can be customised to the passengers interest, so long as they do not substantively change the start and finish times and locations.|

-The OdT reform fact sheet: A Guide for tourism operators below explains this in further detail.
+The Passenger transport industry fact sheet: A Guide for tourism operators below explains this in further detail.

 Responsibilities of TPTs